Koenkk/zigbee2mqtt.io/docs/information/groups.md

     retain: false
     # Optional: Default transition to be used when e.g. changing brightness (in seconds) (default: 0)
     transition: 2
-    # Optional: Change group state when one of the devices in it changes state, see 'State changes' below (default: 'group')
+    # Optional: Change group state when one of the devices in it changes state, see 'State changes' below (default: true)
-    optimistic: 'group'
+    optimistic: true
     # Optional: Devices of this group,
     # Note: this has to be the ieeeAddr of the device, not the friendly_name! (default: empty)
     devices: